mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_13_Secure Admin Access.md

 1. In the **Azure Portal Hub Menu** click **Virtual Machines** then select your **myVM-Linux** machine.

-1. In the Overview blade, note down or copy the **Public IP Address** of your virtual machine.
+1. In the Overview blade, note down or copy the **Public IP Address** of your virtual machine *If this does not display, refresh your browser*.

     **Note:** Your public IP will be different to what is shown in the screenshot.